ashur/pug/README.md

 > See [Installation](INSTALL.md) for details on getting started with Pug

+### Requirements

+Pug requires PHP 5.4 or greater

 ### Configuration

-If a timezone isn't set in php.ini, Pug defaults to `UTC`.
+If a timezone isn't defined in php.ini, Pug defaults to `UTC`.
 To override either, open [config.php](https://github.com/ashur/pug/blob/master/config.php.dist) and specify a [supported timezone](http://php.net/manual/en/timezones.php).

 ## Update